jjarey/my-first-gatsby-site/README.md

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+A quick look at some top-level and nested files and directories you'll see in this Gatsby project.

     .
     ├── node_modules
     ├── src
+        ├── components
+        ├── pages
+        ├── styles
     ├── .gitignore
     ├── .prettierrc
     ├── gatsby-browser.js